Flavour-alignment in an $S_3$-symmetric Higgs sector and its RG-behaviour: Analysis and results

 \section{Analysis and results}

 From appendix \ref{appendix_couplings}, it can be seen that the flavour-changing couplings of SM Higgs involving the third generation of fermions are proportional to $y_{5f}$, {\em i.e.} by taking $y_{5f}$ to be negligible, one can ensure small flavour-changing couplings for the SM Higgs.
-Since the mass matrix of fermions is hermitian for $y_{4f}, y_{5f} = 0$, we assume $y_{4f}, y_{5f} = 0$ for the entire analysis, which in turn makes the flavour-changing couplings to SM Higgs small.
+Since the mass matrix of fermions is hermitian for $y_{4f}, y_{5f} = 0$ \footnote{$y_{4f}, y_{5f} = 0$ are attributed to the following global symmetry (in addition to $S_3$), \besub \bea \phi_{1,2,3} \to \phi_{1,2,3}, \\ Q_3,u_3 \to Q_3,u_3, \\ u_{1,2} \to e^{i\theta} u_{1,2}, \\ Q_{1,2} \to e^{i\theta} Q_{1,2}. \eea \eesub The terms in the Yukawa Lagrangian with the coefficients $y_{1f},y_{2f},y_{3f}$ are invariant under the above symmetry while the terms with the coefficients $y_{4f},y_{5f}$ break it.
+This symmetry ensures that $y_{4f},y_{5f}$ (with $f=u,d$) are radiatively protected. }, we assume $y_{4f}, y_{5f}$ to be tiny for the entire analysis, which in turn makes the flavour-changing couplings to SM Higgs small.